-- For Triple Rhythm East Coast Swing the tempo ranges from 100 to about 150 beats per minute (BPM’s) with American Rhythm competitors dancing between 136 to 144 BPM’s.
+- For Triple Rhythm East Coast Swing the tempo ranges from 100 to about 150 beats per minute (BPM’s).
+However, American Rhythm competitors dancing between 136 to 144 BPM’s.

 - For single rhythm, the tempo ranges from 140 to 190 BPM’s.
-Delayed single rhythm (sometimes called double rhythm) works best slightly slower than single rhythm but faster than triple.
+However, delayed single rhythm (sometimes called double rhythm) works best slightly slower than single rhythm but faster than triple.

 - Rib cage followed by hip transferring center of balance over supporting foot, repeat to the other side.
-Accent on the whole beat, e.g. 1& 2, two is a whole beat, whereas the one count is split.
+In addition, accent is on the whole beat, e.g. 1& 2, two is a whole beat, whereas the one count is split.

 - Break step (rock step) in double rhythm either 1, 2 or 5,6.

 - Sway is used initiating the start of a triple or single step, no sway on the break (rock) step.
-The dance moves in a circular fashion.
+Also, the dance moves in a circular fashion.

 Types/Styles of East Coast Swing: